 - Website conception and content: Elise Hugueny-Léger (University of St Andrews) and Lyn Thomas (University of Sussex)

-Elise Hugueny-Léger is Senior Lecturer in French at the University of St Andrews.
-She has delivered many talks and publications on Annie Ernaux, notably the book Annie Ernaux, une poétique de la transgression (Peter Lang, 2009) and the État présent ‘Annie Ernaux’ (French Studies, 2018).
-Her research is broadly concerned with recent life-writing; the theory and practice of autobiography and autofiction; women and their writings in France.
+Elise Hugueny-Léger is Senior Lecturer in French at the University of St Andrews and associate researcher at Cergy-Paris university (2022-23).
+She has delivered many talks and publications on Annie Ernaux, notably the book Annie Ernaux, une poétique de la transgression (Peter Lang, 2009) and the État présent ‘Annie Ernaux’ (French Studies, 2018), as well as articles and interviews in the media.
+Her research is broadly concerned with recent life-writing; the theory and practice of autobiography and autofiction, with the publication of Projections de soi: identités et images en mouvement dans l’autofiction (Presses Universitaires de Lyon, 2022).
 She is also interested in the creative writing process in artistic creation and in relation to language and literature teaching.

 Lyn Thomas is a writer and Professor Emerita of Cultural Studies Sussex University, where she continues to work with the Centre for Life History and Life Writing Research, most notably as Editor of Life Writing Projects: http://reframe.sussex.ac.uk/lifewritingprojects/.
 She has published widely on Annie Ernaux, including two books: Annie Ernaux, an introduction to the writer and her audience (Berg, 1999) and Annie Ernaux, à la première personne (Stock, 2005).
 She has also published on fan cultures; the long-running British radio soap opera The Archers; ‘suspect communities’ in Britain; and religion and media.
 Her creative writing includes a memoir Clothes Pegs: A Woman’s Life in 30 Outfits at http://www.clothespegs.net/.